 There are differing suggestions as to how much liquid should be taken on a daily basis, but several bottles of water are usually recommended.
 Alcohol and caffeine can also lead to dehydration and should be minimized if snoring is an issue.

 Eating a large meal before bedtime can interfere with sleep.
 Try to have a smaller one or a snack before bedtime and confine larger meals to earlier in the evening if possible.

 Surrounded be communications devices, people are normally intense and involved.
 When it’s time to sleep, it’s time to power down.
 Turn off TVs, and put those cell phones into their chargers.
 But make sure the charge lights are not facing you.
 When it’s time to charge your device’s batteries, it’s also time to charge your own.

 When you think about powering down those devices, think about giving yourself some extra time, too.
 Try reading or some relaxing activity that can be done with the lights dimmed.
 If you go to bed and can’t sleep, try getting up and going to another room for a while.

 If your mind is racing, get up and try some activity that will take your mind off those things that are keeping you from relaxing.

 Avoid Afternoon Naps

 Afternoon napping can interfere with a good night’s sleep.
-Your body is saying “why do we have to sleep again, we just did that.”
+Your body is saying “why do we have to fall sleep again, we had enough sleep already.”
 If you have to nap, try to make it earlier in the day and lead to sleep disorders.

 A nap should be relatively short – under a half-hour.
 Sometimes it’s called taking a “power nap” because it can provide a burst of energy.
 But every nap should be looked at in terms of long term as well as short term effects.
 Take the immediate benefits but try not to diminish the overnight ones.